• Dr. Sheila Self

 Assistant Director of Residence life Life

-Mr. Priest represents the Housing and Residence Life office on the team and has been a member of the team since 2023.
+Mr. Priest represents the Housing and Residence Life office and has been a member of the team since 2023.
 His role is to assist with issues related to residential students and/or to provide resources to students who may experience a concern related to their housing experience.
 He has completed additional training through the Association of College and University Housing Offices - International in student mental health concerns focusing on developmental issues and common pressures students may face during their college experience.
 Darrin has a Bachelors and Masters degree from Northeastern State University.

 • Chloe Kellner